-Toddlers have poor verbal skills and are impulsive, without a lot of self-control.
-Sometimes biting occurs for no apparent reason.
-Little Jungle will encourage the children to use their words if they become angry or frustrated.
-The staff members will maintain close and constant supervision of the children at all times.
+Toddlers have poor verbal skills and are impulsive, with developing self-control.
+Biting can therefore occur as an alternative to verbal communication.
+Staff members should therefore encourage children to use their words if they become angry or frustrated and maintain close and constant supervision of the children.

-The setting provides leaflets on biting for parents.
+The setting provides leaflets on biting for parents/ carers.
 These are displayed in the lobby area of the setting.